Ian Gibbons (biochemist): Death and Theranos response

 On May 15, 2013, Ian Gibbons was notified that he needed to appear at the Fuisz lawyers' offices on May 17 to give his deposition.
-A lawyer for Theranos, which had been actively discouraging him from testifying, emailed Gibbons a draft doctor's note that could be adapted to excuse him.
+A lawyer for Theranos, who had been actively discouraging him from testifying, emailed Gibbons a draft doctor's note that could be adapted to excuse him.
 On the evening of May 16, Gibbons ingested a combination of wine and acetaminophen.
 The following morning, Rochelle Gibbons discovered him on their bathroom floor, unconscious and barely breathing.
 He died, aged 67, of liver failure in a hospital on May 23, 2013.
 When Rochelle Gibbons called Holmes' office to report his death, Holmes did not return her call.
 Gibbons' wife, however, received an email from a Theranos lawyer requesting she immediately return Gibbons' company laptop and any confidential information he might have had in his possession.
 Holmes sent an internal company email to several colleagues informing them of Gibbons' death and that a memorial service would be held; no memorial service, however, was organized by Holmes or her company.

 After Gibbons's death, lawyers for Theranos threatened his widow — and Elizabeth Holmes (pictured) and her partner Sunny Balwani texted about filing a lawsuit against her.

 Attorneys representing Theranos sent Rochelle Gibbons a letter saying legal action against her would ensue if she spoke to a journalist about the company.
 After she spoke with a journalist, she received a letter from the law firm representing Theranos, Boies Schiller Flexner LLP, signed by attorney Mike Brille.
 The letter stated: "It has been the Company's desire not to pursue legal action against Mrs. Gibbons.
 Unless she immediately ceases these actions, she will leave the Company no other option but to pursue litigation to definitively put an end [to] these actions once and for all."
 In 2015, The Wall Street Journal published a Theranos exposé by John Carreyrou, after which, Elizabeth Holmes and her partner Sunny Balwani sent text messages to each other about filing a lawsuit against Rochelle Gibbons.
 Rochelle Gibbons said of these legal threats from Holmes' attorney David Boies and his law firm: "[It] was absurd that is that they could think that they could sue me for talking about Ian.
 You know they couldn't.
 I guess they were trying to scare me, to intimidate me into thinking they're going to get me for defamation.
-But the defense, the defamation is truth and so you know I'm telling the truth here, not lying about Theranos."
+But the defense to defamation is truth and so you know I'm telling the truth here, not lying about Theranos."

 Although Ian Gibbons had worked for Theranos for 10 years, after his death, Rochelle Gibbons never received any condolences from the company, from Balwani, or from Holmes.
 By 2021, Elizabeth Holmes had never contacted Rochelle Gibbons.
 Gibbons publicly blamed Holmes for her husband's death, and believed he would not have killed himself if he had not gone to work for Theranos.
 Gibbons said Holmes "has shown no remorse for any of the things she's done to anyone, nothing".